randfur/plopbox-core/README.txt

 *Installation Instructions*

- 1. Unzip the contents of "plopbox-core.zip" into the top-level directory of your document root.
+ 1. Unzip the contents of "PlopBoxCore_vX.X.zip" into the top-level directory of your document root.
 (Or the highest level directory you would like PlopBox to be able to browse) (In Apache by default this is /htdocs)